 Rules behind the "Deleted" status

-A node will be marked as "Deleted" if our system failed to get the metadata from Salesforce.
+A node will be marked as "Deleted" if our system could not get the metadata from Salesforce.
 This can happen when:

-• the item's API name has been altered (in this case the old node with an old API name will be shown as "Not synced" but there will be a new node with that new API name in state "New")
+The item's API name has been altered (in this case, the old node with an old API name will be shown as "Deleted" but there will be a new node with that new API name in state "New")

 Limitations

-Currently we are unable to show any changes for the following metadata types:
+Currently, we are unable to show any change logs for the following metadata types:

 You might also be interested in